 Break down the content you want to include on your site into pages.
 This will give you a sense of the scope of the project- how many sections you will need, what can be included in each page, and how the site navigation will work.
 It’s significantly easier to start with an understanding of what you want than to begin building your site and create pages as you need them.
 It will also help you to avoid repeating yourself.

 This process doesn’t have to be particularly complex, either.
-Check out this example from our friends at Inspace Creative:
+We partnered with our friends at Inspace Creative to write this post.
+Check out this example from them here:

 As a general rule, look for unlicensed, royalty-free images.
 Often you’ll see the phrase no attribution required.
 This means that you can use the photo without crediting the author.
 Of course, you can also buy images, and if that’s the route you choose to take, great!